Resource relationships in Managed Service for GitLab

 GitLab instance

-A GitLab instance is the service's primary entity.
+A GitLab instance is the main entity in Managed Service for GitLab.
 It is a VM deployed in Yandex Cloud.
-Managed Service for GitLab takes care of its routine maintenance, such as storage fault tolerance, security updates, automated GitLab version upgrades, and so on.
+Managed Service for GitLab takes care of its routine maintenance, such as ensuring storage fault tolerance, applying security patches, automatically upgrading the GitLab version, and more.

 Users can mange instances from the Yandex Cloud management console